RetroDECK/ES-DE/CONTRIBUTING.md

 There are many cards in the Kanban backlog that would be nice to implement.
 And for this, code contributions are very welcome.
 There may be a bug or two as well that needs fixing ;)

+And to put it mildly, I'm confused regarding CMake, so help is needed in this area.
+Although the building and package generation works more or less correctly, there are some hacks and similar in the CMakeLists.txt files that need improving by someone who really knows how this software package works.

 Apart from code commits, help is especially needed for thorough testing of the software and for working on the rbsimple-DE theme.

 It's impossible for me to test every game system (rbsimple-DE has support for more than a 100 different systems!) so it would be especially useful to hear about any issues with starting games using the default es_systems.cfg configuration file and also if there are any problems with scraping for certain systems.

+And it's a fact that some configuration is simply missing in these files for some systems, so that would need to be added as well.

-In general, a review of the [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows) files including the supported file extensions would be great!
+In general, a review of the [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows) files including the supported file extensions would be great.

-As for rbsimple-DE there are quite some missing graphic files and other customizations for a number of game systems. \
+As for rbsimple-DE there are quite some missing graphic files and other customizations for a number of game systems.
 Check out [MISSING.md](themes/rbsimple-DE/MISSING.md) for more details of what needs to be added or updated.

 ### Coding style:

 The coding style for EmulationStation-DE is mostly a combination of the Linux Kernel style (although that's C it's close enough to C++ as far as I'm concerned) and Google's C++ guidelines.
-Google is not a very nice company, but they write nice code.

 Please refer to these documents here: